Mike Cernovich: Identification with, and later disavowal of the alt-right

 Cernovich's writings turned political after Trump announced his candidacy for the 2016 U.S. presidential election.
 He became notable for his trolling; his maxims were "conflict is attention", and "attention is influence".
 He identified himself as alt-right, and joined forces with provocateurs like Milo Yiannopoulos.
-Early on, the alt-right was a "big-tent" that included “any conservative or reactionary who was [...] too belligerently antiestablishment to feel at home in the Republican Party”.
+Early on, the alt-right was a "big-tent" that included "any conservative or reactionary who was [...] too belligerently antiestablishment to feel at home in the Republican Party".
 In November 2016, white nationalist Richard B. Spencer, who also self-identified as alt-right, became its "indelible face" after a video of him giving a Nazi salute provoked universal outrage.
 This led to a rift in the alt-right movement between white nationalists and civic nationalists, with the former branding the latter "cuckservatives" and "alt-lite".
 Following the schism, Cernovich disassociated himself from alt-right, saying: "The first order of business is getting that Nazi shit way the fuck away from me".
 He adopted the label "new right", and has also described himself as an economic nationalist.

 Cernovich was one of the organizers of the January 2017 DeploraBall inaugural ball to celebrate Trump's victory; the name was a reference to Hillary Clinton's earlier "basket of deplorables" comment.
 He banned fellow organizer Baked Alaska after the latter made an antisemitic tweet, and banned Spencer after he discovered the latter had bought a ticket.
 Notable attendees of the DeploraBall include Martin Shkreli, James O'Keefe, and Cassandra Fairbanks; Peter Thiel also briefly appeared.
 Outside the ball, there were clashes between Trump supporters and protesters.

 Ideology

-In 2015 and 2016, Cernovich repeatedly made false claims that white South Africans were being genocided, which were debunked by Genocide Watch.
+In 2015 and 2016, Cernovich repeatedly made false claims that white South Africans were being eliminated in a genocide, which were debunked by Genocide Watch.
 He later deleted the tweets.

 Politico described him in 2016 as wanting an IQ test requirement for immigrants and to end federal funding for universities.
-Interviewed on 60 Minutes in March 2017, Cernovich supported single-payer healthcare.
-Cernovich has supported "some sort of universal basic income", and suggested in 2018 that the "new right" was “more of a populist movement than a conservative or liberal movement", and that "conservatism is on the way out".
+Interviewed on 60 Minutes in March 2017, Cernovich advocated single-payer healthcare.
+Cernovich has supported "some sort of universal basic income", and suggested in 2018 that the "new right" was "more of a populist movement than a conservative or liberal movement", and that "conservatism is on the way out".